-Following the short-seller report, both the SEC and the Department of Justice ("DOJ") commenced investigations into our compliance with the FCPA.
-The SEC has subpoenaed documents from the Company, and we are responding to that subpoena and providing the same documents to the DOJ.
-At this time, we are unable to predict what, if any, action may be taken by the DOJ or SEC as a result of these FCPA-related investigations, or any penalties or remedial measures these agencies may seek.
-Separately, the SEC and DOJ are also conducting an investigation of trading in our securities and have each subpoenaed information regarding trading by executives, directors, and employees, as well as our operations and disclosures in and around the time of certain trades.
-With respect to these trading-related matters, we have taken action with respect to a senior-level employee.
-At this time, we are unable to predict what, if any, action may be taken by the DOJ or SEC as a result of these trading-related investigations, or any penalties or remedial measures these agencies may seek.
+Following the short seller report, both the SEC and the Department of Justice ("DOJ") commenced investigations into our compliance with the Foreign Corrupt Practices Act ("FCPA").
+We were notified of closure of the inquiries by the DOJ in May 2019 and by the SEC in June 2019, and no action was taken by either agency.
+In an unrelated matter, the SEC and DOJ are also conducting an investigation of trading in our securities and have each subpoenaed information regarding trading by executives, directors, and employees, as well as our operations and disclosures in and around the time of certain trades.
+With respect to these trading related matters, we took action in fiscal year 2018 with respect to a senior level employee.
+At this time, we are unable to predict what, if any, action may be taken by the DOJ or SEC as a result of these trading related investigations, or any penalties or remedial measures these agencies may seek.
 We place a high priority on compliance with our anti-corruption and securities trading policies and are cooperating with each of the government investigations.

 We are involved in various other claims and legal proceedings arising in the ordinary course of business.
 In our opinion after consultation with legal counsel, the ultimate disposition of such proceedings is not likely to have a material adverse effect on our business, financial condition, results of operations or cash flows.
-We have not accrued for loss contingencies relating to such matters because we believe that, although unfavorable outcomes in the proceedings may be possible, they are not considered by management to be probable or reasonably estimable.
-If one or more of these matters are resolved in a manner adverse to us, the impact on our business, financial condition, results of operations and cash flows could be material.
+We have not accrued for loss contingencies relating to any such matters because we believe that, although unfavorable outcomes in the proceedings are possible, they are not considered by management to be probable and reasonably estimable.
+If one or more of these matters are resolved in a manner adverse to our company, the impact on our business, financial condition, results of operations and cash flows could be material.